Fyne times

 After the trials of gaining access to the Newry canal, it is ironic that the weather rendered it all a waste of time as we had to kick our heels in Dun Laoghaire for two days, waiting for a break in the persistent northerly winds.
 Unfortunately, the time lost meant we didn’t have the time in hand to indulge ourselves at the top of Carlingford Lough.
 With only one day of moderated wind before the weather closed in again; it was decided to make the 115-mile passage straight to Belfast and sit out the next blow there.

 Sadly, the passage to Scotland the following day was made in drizzle and poor visibility.
 It was again undertaken under engine with only the slightest sail assistance.
 I am actually coming to terms with all this running of the engine on the basis that it will reduce the diesel in the starboard diesel tank which continues to seep its contents into the bilge.
 Campbeltown, near the southern tip of the Mull of Kintyre was considered an ideal destination at the end of the 50-mile passage across the exposed North Channel.
-I had previously visited Campbeltown nearly 30 years ago and my abiding memory is of a local anti-drugs campaign called ‘reef not’ and they distributed brass lapel badges of a reef knot.
-It is a charming isolated rural town and the locals are welcoming.
-It was a surprise to see another Southerly 135 on the adjacent pontoon as only 30 were made and this one was all the way from America!
-It happened to be the start of the European football championships and Scotland were to play Germany after the ceremony.
-We went for a pint in the afternoon and the locals were already warming up for it.
+I had previously visited Campbeltown nearly 30 years ago and my abiding memory is of a local anti-drugs campaign called ‘reef not’ and they distributed brass lapel badges of a reef knot… It is a charming isolated rural town and the locals are welcoming.
+It was a surprise to see another Southerly 135 on the adjacent pontoon as only 30 were made and this one was all the way from America.
+It happened to be the start of the European football championships and Scotland were to play Germany after the opening ceremony.
+We went for a pint in the afternoon and the locals were already warming up for it in liquid fashion, as they do.
 Thankfully, we watched the game on board as Scotland lost 5-1.

 We woke the next morning to torrential rain, but the day soon brightened and with very little wind, we motored to Loch Ranza, at the top of the Isle of Arran, for lunch on board.